Bacon-A/startup/README.md

 Key Features
 - Secure login over HTTPS.
-- Record a message with their location.
+- Ability to record a message with a location.
 - Displays all current users.
 - All posts are persistently sored.
 - All users with posts have a current timeline.